ASSOCIATING WITH A KNOWN FELON (Can a felon hang out with another felon?)

 Respect, build trust, and communicate with your probation/parole officer, as they may be able to help accommodate the situation.

-All of this is in effort to avoid trouble, assist in offender adjustment and reentry, and most importantly, not become another sad statistic.
+All of this is in an effort to avoid trouble, assist in offender adjustment and reentry, and most importantly, not become another sad statistic.
 Once off supervised release, there are no contingencies involving two felons from interacting with one another.
 Stay well and out of trouble.

 4 Comments